Loops repeat a code block. They can repeat for a definite or indefinite number of times. Much like English grammar

 }

 The definition of a for loop is actually three distinct statements on one line.
-Statements can be separated with ;
+Statements can be separated with ; when not separated by blank lines.

 Second, we add a condition to end the loop.
-As long as i<max_count
+As long as i<max_count, the code block inside the loop will run.

-Finally, we modify our counter variable at the end of each iteration, i++
+Finally, we modify our counter variable at the end of each iteration, i++.

 Perform a code block while a condition is met.